cjbaar/prusa-mmu-12x/README.md

 * moved FINDA to the rear of the selector, in an attempt to minimize issues where the filament clears the ball but then still fails to fully retract
 * selector has integrated threads for PTFE quick-connect
 * moved control board beneath the body (inspiration thanks to [univeraljoint](https://www.thingiverse.com/universaljoint/about))
-* new bracket mounting options
+* additional bracket mounting options
-* optional integrated OLED display for more detailed information and enhanced error recovery
+* optional integrated OLED display for more detailed state information and enhanced error recovery
 ## The Disclaimer
 These items and related code are provided as-is, with no warranty -- express or implied -- and I cannot personally guarantee that it will function and/or not break your printer.

 That being said, I have had a great deal of luck using this model, or I wouldn't be sharing it.
 ## Software & Firmware
-In order to use this model of the MMU, you will need to use the following firmware for the MMU board.
-This has been branched from version 1.0.6, but has so many significant changes that I will not be attempting to submit a pull request. https://github.com/cjbaar/MM-control-01
+In order to use this model of the MMU, you will need to use the following modified firmware for the MMU board.
+This has been branched from version 1.0.6, but has numerous significant changes, so whether or not I will keep this up-to-date with future version is questionable. https://github.com/cjbaar/MM-control-01

 In addition, you will need to change the firmware on the printer itself, because the existing code will ignore any tool changes above T4.
-I have submitted a pull request to correct this in the base, but it is unlikely to be merged anytime soon. https://github.com/cjbaar/Prusa-Firmware
+This is branched from version 3.9.0-RC1.
+I have submitted a pull request to correct this in the base, but it is unlikely to be merged anytime soon.
+However, these overal modifications are much smaller, and could be re-integrated in future releases with minor effort. https://github.com/cjbaar/Prusa-Firmware

-Finally, you will need to create a new printer model in Prusa Slicer that is setup for 12 filaments.
-I had no issues doing this in version 2.1.0+.
+Finally, in order to create the gcode files, you will need to create a new printer model in a MMU-aware slicer that is setup for 12 filaments.
+I had no issues doing this in PrusaSlicer version 2.1.0+.

-## Parts
+## Hardware
 ### Printed Parts
 Print one of each included STL file, with the following exceptions:
 * choose either m6 or m10 thread for selector